-- A company incorporated under the Thai Civil and Commercial Code (the Thai "CCC") in Thailand; - A branch of a foreign company that is registered to conduct business in Thailand; or - A company registered under foreign laws and is deemed to be "carrying on business" in Thailand through an agent, employee, or go-between to generate income or profits in Thailand.
+- A company incorporated under the Thai Civil and Commercial Code (the "CCC") in Thailand. - A branch of a foreign company that is registered to conduct business in Thailand. - A company registered under foreign laws and is deemed to be "carrying on business" in Thailand through an agent, employee, or go-between to generate income or profits in Thailand.

-The standard rate of CIT is 20% and is levied on both Thai and foreign juristic persons.
-A Thai resident company is taxed on its worldwide income.
+The standard rate of CIT is 20% for Thai and foreign juristic persons.
+A Thai resident company is subject to tax on its worldwide income.

 A branch of a foreign company is subject to CIT at 20% on its Thai-sourced profits.
-A branch is also required to withhold 10% of the profits remitted to the foreign head office and remit it to the TRD.
-If the profits cannot be determined, an official assessment may be made based on 5% of the gross receipts at the discretion of the Thai tax authorities.
+Branches must withhold 10% of the profits remitted to its foreign head office and remit it to the TRD.
+If the branch cannot determine its profits, the TRD may make an assessment based on 5% of the gross receipts.

-A foreign company deemed to be conducting business in Thailand is taxed only on its Thai-sourced income.
+A foreign company deemed to be conducting business in Thailand is taxed on its Thai-sourced income.

-A foreign company not carrying on business in Thailand, but deriving specific types of income from Thailand, such as dividends, interest, royalties, rent, commission fees, services or professional fees, etc. is subject to withholding tax on the gross amount of the income received.
+A foreign company not carrying on business in Thailand but deriving specific types of income from Thailand, such as dividends, interest, royalties, rent, commission fees, services, or professional fees, is subject to withholding tax on the gross amount of the income received.